R4LPz/R4LPz/README.md

 In my day to day, I have programmed in Python,but in my repositories, you can see other languages like JavaScript and Java.

-I've been playing some CTF's like OverTheWire.
+I've been playing some CTF's like TryHackMe and OverTheWire.
 On my profile, you can find some writeups and annotations of concepts that I have been using to solve them.

-In my spare time, I really like to draw and build things with electronics!

 If you want to contact me, you can access one of the networks above!

-~ RockMasterBlack
+~ 0xRlP
 ```

 ---